rohan2663/ExploreIndiaIp/README.md

 - 🌐 **Interactive Map**: Explore different regions of India through an interactive map.
 - 🎨 **3D Images**: High-quality 3D images for a more immersive user experience.
 - 🔑 **User Authentication**: Secure login and registration using **MongoDB** for database storage.
-- 📑 **Bookmarking**: Registered users can bookmark places of interest for future reference.
-- 🧭 **Dynamic Content**: Information about each region, including cultural landmarks, cuisines, and more.

 ## Technologies Used

 - **Frontend**: